 It was a six-month long study abroad program, and I was a sassy 19-year-old living in a small walk-up off Campo Di Fiori with five other slightly less sassy students.
-Though a desire to taste test buffalo mozzarella and find the best amatriciana in town was a big reason for going, once I figured out what my allowance would allow for in euros, I quickly had to recalibrate the scale of my food pursuits.
+Though a desire to taste test buffalo mozzarella and find the best amatriciana in town was a big reason for going, once I figured out what my allowance would allow for in euros, I quickly had to re-calibrate the scale of my food pursuits.

-My time there was mostly spent eating pizza a taglio, drinking bottles of red table wine in faux wicker baskets, and tracking down the best aperativi spots that offered enough free appetizers to qualify as dinner.
+My time there was mostly spent eating pizza al taglio, drinking bottles of red table wine in faux wicker baskets, and tracking down the best aperativi spots that offered enough free appetizers to qualify as dinner.

-So when it comes to the best restaurants in Rome, my experience actually living in the city left me more or less clueless.
-This turned out to be a blessing in disguise for my recent trip in August—one that prevented me from feeling too sad about not being able to revisit my old pizza a taglio spots as gluten-free traveler.
+BUT…and a big but.
+This turned out to be a blessing in disguise for my last two trips to Rome as a full 30-something adult—one that prevented me from feeling too sad about not being able to revisit my old pizza al taglio spots as a now gluten-free traveler.
 After all, there were so many new (yet old) places to try now that I could actually afford them.

 In Italy, things change at a glacial pace.
 But I was pleasantly surprised by how far the food culture has come in embracing special diets.

 Gelaterias proudly display their sorbetti labeled with a vegan symbol, and most have individually wrapped gluten-free cones for those who needed them.
 The gluten-free awareness is so pervasive, in fact, that in spite of my non-elastic waistbands, I was able to eat pasta for almost every meal at restaurants in Rome.

 Important Tips for Eating Gluten-Free in Italy